Lake Eyre basin: Rivers

-The Georgina River system originates on the Barkly Tableland, near the Northern Territory-Queensland border, north-west of Mount Isa and not far south of the Gulf of Carpentaria.
+The Georgina River system originates on the Barkly Tableland, near the Northern Territory–Queensland border, northwest of Mount Isa and not far south of the Gulf of Carpentaria.
 In this relatively humid northern area, rainfall can be as high as 500 mm per year and evaporation as low as 2.4 m.
-The Georgina flows through innumerable channels leading south through far-western Queensland for over 1000 km, eventually reaching Goyder Lagoon in the north-eastern corner of South Australia.
+The Georgina flows through innumerable channels leading south through far-western Queensland for over 1000 km, eventually reaching Goyder Lagoon in the northeastern corner of South Australia.

 Australia's early bush poets immortalised the Diamantina River, making it a symbol of the remote outback.
 It too rises in northern Queensland, roughly between Mount Isa and Winton, flowing 800 kilometres south and west through Birdsville and the Channel Country to join the Georgina at Goyder Lagoon (and then, if there is sufficient flow, down Warburton Creek towards Lake Eyre).

 Of all the Lake Eyre Basin river systems, however, Cooper Creek is by far the most famous, in particular because it was along Cooper Creek that the explorers Burke and Wills met their deaths.
 It rises in the form of two central Queensland rivers, the Thomson between Longreach and Charters Towers, and the Barcoo in the area around Barcaldine, about 500 km inland from Rockhampton.
-Cooper Creek spreads out into a vast area of meandering ephemeral channels, making its way roughly south into the far south-west corner of Queensland before turning due west into South Australia towards Lake Eyre.
+Cooper Creek spreads out into a vast area of meandering ephemeral channels, making its way roughly south into the far southwest corner of Queensland before turning due west into South Australia towards Lake Eyre.
 It takes almost a year for water to reach Lake Eyre from the headwaters.
 In most years, none does: it is absorbed into the earth, goes to fill channels and the many permanent waterholes, or simply evaporates.
 Water from Cooper Creek reached Lake Eyre in 1990 and then not again until 2010.

 Deserts

-The deserts that have formed in the basin, including Sturt Stony Desert, Tirari Desert and the Strzelecki Desert, are most probably the southern hemisphere's largest source of airborne dust.
+The deserts that have formed in the basin, including Sturt Stony Desert, Tirari Desert, and the Strzelecki Desert, are most probably the southern hemisphere's largest source of airborne dust.